Khaemweset

-Prince Khaemweset (also translated as Khamwese, Khaemwese or Khaemwaset or Setne Khamwas) was the fourth son of Ramesses II and the second son by his queen Isetnofret.
+Prince Khaemweset (also translated as Khamwese, Khaemwese or Khaemwaset or Setne Khamwas) (c.
+1281 BCE - 1225 BCE) was the fourth son of Ramesses II and the second son by his queen Isetnofret.
 His contributions to Egyptian society were remembered for centuries after his death.
 Khaemweset has been described as "the first Egyptologist" due to his efforts in identifying and restoring historic buildings, tombs and temples.